Jeff Johnson (Ohio politician)

-Jeffrey D. Johnson (born April 10, 1958) is an American politician and attorney who served as a member of Cleveland City Council for Ward 10 from 2014 to 2018.
+Jeffrey D. Johnson (born April 10, 1958) is an American politician and attorney who is serving as an elected Judge of the Cleveland Municipal Court.
+He also served as a member of Cleveland City Council for Ward 10 from 2014 to 2018.
 Johnson served as councilman for Ward 8 from 1984 to 1990 and as a member of the Ohio Senate from 1990 to 1998.

 Early life and education

 Johnson was raised in the Collinwood neighborhood and graduated from Collinwood High School.
 He holds a bachelor's degree in communications from Kent State University and a Juris Doctor and a master's degree in political science from Case Western Reserve University.

 Career

-Johnson was seen as a rising star in the Democratic Party in the 1990s, and announced his candidate to replace retiring Representative Louis Stokes in the U.S. House of Representatives in 1998.
+Johnson was seen as a rising star in the Democratic Party in the 1990s, and announced his candidate to replace retiring representative Louis Stokes in the U.S. House of Representatives in 1998.
 A few weeks after his announcement, however, he was indicted on federal charges of extortion.
 FBI agents said between 1994 and 1996 Johnson accepted $17,000 in campaign contributions and personal loans in exchange for using his influence to land state licenses for grocers.
 He was convicted in November 1998 and began his sentence in 2000 after losing an appeal, serving 15 months in prison and a halfway house.
+Johnson returned to Cleveland, and was released early from probation in December 2001.
+He was hired in 2002 by Cleveland Mayor Jane Campbell as a Special Assistant, and in 2003, was appointed as a Cabinet Director of the city’s Department of Community Relations.
+In 2007, Johnson’s federal conviction was Expunged and his Record Sealed in Ohio by Judge Nancy McDonnell, Administrative Judge for the Cuyahoga County Court of Common Pleas.
+In 2009, the Supreme Court of Ohio unanimously reinstated Johnson’s law license.